TeissierYannis/focus-pipeline/README.md

 # Data Pipeline for Cloud Provider Exports

-This Python script processes export files from cloud providers, such as Azure, converting them to the FOCUS format for further analysis.
-It handles data from input CSV files, converts them into Parquet format, processes these files to extract datasets month by month, and prepares them for data science purposes.
+This Python script processes exported files from cloud providers, such as Azure, converting them to the FOCUS format for further analysis.
+It handles data from input CSV files, converts them into a specified format, processes these files to extract datasets, and prepares them for data science purposes.
+The script also archives processed files and cleans up intermediate files to maintain an organized workspace.

 ## Prerequisites